It’s All About The Bobbit Worm

 Remember that if you are not confident shooting fast-moving marine life then switching to video and filming is always an option if you have lights that will support videography.

 On occasions the Bobbit worm will raise itself up out the burrow so that the head and some of the body segments are visible – this is a great shot especially when the iridescent sheen is captured, however, it can require waiting and remaining stationary for an extended period.

 Speaking of stunning, have you discovered the best dive sites in North Sulawesi to encounter other underwater wonders?
 Read our article to explore the best dive sites in North Sulawesi!

 Where Can Bobbit Worms be Found in Lembeh?

 Bobbit worms tend to move around from site to site in the Lembeh Strait but are most commonly found at Lembeh’s muck diving sites where it is easy for them to burrow in the sand.
 Air Prang and the Lembeh Resort House Reef are both great sites for Bobbit worm sightings while night diving throughout the year!

-If you are interested in the weird, rare and unusual marine life found in the Lembeh Strait, you may also be interested in reading some of these additional articles:
+If you are interested in the unique, rare and unusual marine life found in the Lembeh Strait, you may also be interested in reading some of these additional articles: